elnabo/json2object/README.md

 - Class (generics are supported)
 - Anonymous structure
 - Typedef alias of supported types
-- Asbtract over a supported type
 - Enum values
+- Abstract over a supported type
+- Abstract enum of String or Int

 ### Other